jahuty/jahuty-php-example/README.md

 Now, it's time to view the examples.

-Navigate to `http://localhost:8000/examples`, and you should see the following:
+Navigate to `http://localhost:8000/examples`, and you should see something similar to the following:

 ![Jahuty example](https://github.com/jahuty/jahuty-php-example/blob/master/public/example.png)